-Four (4)-tracts- have lower displacement risk, while 4-one tract (4353) -is categorized as at risk for displacement.
+Four tracts have lower displacement risk, while one tract (4353) is categorized as at risk for displacement.
 3 of the tracts are at low to medium levels of segregation, tract 4364.02 is considered racially integrated, and tract 4364.04 does not have data in this category.
 Median incomes are similar to those in Castro Valley (Main), and all tracts have less than 10% of households living below the poverty line.

-RHNA units in Fairview are primarily concentrated in twothree tracts, 4352, 4364.02, and 4364.04.
-Two of these Both tracts have higher levels of rent burden (60.9% and 56.4%, respectively).
-449-299 of the 469-317 units in these tracts are at the above moderate income level; while this is an increase of units from previous iterations of this Housing Element update, it does not interrupt the socioeconomic exclusivity of Fairview.
+RHNA units in Fairview are primarily concentrated in two tracts, 4352 and 4364.04.
+Both tracts have higher levels of rent burden (60.9% and 56.4%, respectively).
+299 of the 317 units in these tracts are at the above moderate income level; while this is an increase of units from previous iterations of this Housing Element update, it does not interrupt the socioeconomic exclusivity of Fairview.